Skip to content

 julia

-Round values in cols to the nearest integer and format without a decimal point.
+Round numeric values to the nearest integer and format without a decimal point.

 julia